projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

 Enable Performance Monitoring Unit (PMU) support in VM
 ======================================================

-By default, ACRN hypervisor doesn't expose the PMU related CPUID and MSRs to guest VM.
-In order to use Performance Monitoring Counters (PMCs) in guest VM, need to modify the ACRN hypervisor code to expose the capability to RTVM.
+By default, the ACRN hypervisor doesn't expose the PMU-related CPUID and MSRs to the guest VM.
+In order to use Performance Monitoring Counters (PMCs) in the guest VM, modify the ACRN hypervisor code in order to expose the capability to the RTVM.

-.. note:: Precise Event Based Sampling (PEBS) is not enabled in VM yet.
+Note that Precise Event Based Sampling (PEBS) is not yet enabled in the VM.

 #.
-Expose CPUID leaf 0xA as below:
+Expose the CPUID leaf 0xA as below:

    .. code-block:: none

       --- a/hypervisor/arch/x86/guest/vcpuid.c